 This tint enhances the contours around objects, improves color perception and has a calming effect on the eyes.
 It also helps to reduce glare during snowy conditions, while enjoying water sports or during sunny leisure activities.
 Blue sunglasses work well in foggy and misty weather, plus they’re fashionable and look good on almost any skin tone.

-6. Red Lenses Sunglasses:
+6. Red Lens Sunglasses:

 This tint blocks blue light, so it helps to improve visibility while driving and reducing eye strain.
 It also helps increase depth of field and enhances vision, which is why it is great to wear during many sports activities especially winter sports.
 Additionally, red lenses comfort the eyes and helps the eyes adjust to contrast.